Subscribe to Newsletter

 Additional information about flooding and flood risks can be found on the NFIP website.
 For current flood alerts and stream levels in Iowa visit the Iowa Flood Information System.

-Iowans who believe they have flood coverage under their property insurance and are not receiving compensation per their insurance policy may file a complaint with the Iowa Insurance Division.
+Iowans who believe they have flood coverage under their property insurance and are not receiving compensation per their insurance policy may file a complaint with the Iowa Department of Insurance and Financial Services.
 And before disaster strikes review the Post-Disaster Claims Guide to help you complete a home inventory and assist with the filing of any future insurance claims.

 Remember flood damage can happen to anyone in Iowa and a NFIP or private flood insurance policy may protect you from water damage losses.
 Act quickly to obtain coverage before flood season begins.